 “Already seeing a difference with our dogs in school.
 The children have since been much quieter when approaching them and ask to stroke them rather than just assume they can.”

 For more information on our workshops, please see our FAQ

-To book a visit or find out more about what they can offer you, contact your local Education and Community Officer.
+To book a visit or find out more, contact your local Education and Community Officer.
 Find their details here or download our workshop guides below: